RienNeVaPlus/type-arango/examples/3-relations/README.md

 Link relations are attributes containing either a single or a list of references to the related document/s.

 ### Tuple link relations
-The values of link relations can be tuples `[KEY, VALUE]` containing an additional value, which will be merged with the related document within `relationValue`:
+The values of link relations can be tuples `[KEY, VALUE]` containing an additional value, which will be merged with the related document within `_value`:

 ```
 {